Onemind-Services-LLC/naf/10 Utilizing Docker and Containers for Network Automation/exercise_1.md

 In the last exercise, we installed the Remote SSH plugin, allowing us to access the development server via the terminal.

+## Exercise-1: How can Docker be installed on Development Server?

 Now, let's install Docker in our development environment, which we'll use in the upcoming exercises.
 Follow these commands:

 1. Remove existing Docker packages: